Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data

 The pointwise results of our pipeline for the full Wind dataset are summarized in Table \ref{tab:fullresult}.
 A confusion matrix visualizing the results is depicted in Figure \ref{fig:fullresultcm} and a comparison of the ground truth label and the predicted label for a short time period can be seen in Figure \ref{fig:periodfullresult}.
 While the pipeline proposed by \citeA{nguyen} shows a higher recall, our pipeline achieves a higher precision.
 Since varying the threshold for the pipeline of \citeA{nguyen} increases one of aforementioned metrics at the expense of the other, the results can be expected to be quite similar.
 This assumption proves true, when analysing other performance metrics.
 While our pipeline achieves a slightly higher Dice Coefficient and IoU, the TSS is higher for the pipeline of \citeA{nguyen}.

 Performing the event based validation, both pipelines find an approximately equal number of events, while our pipeline produces a higher number of false positives, resulting in a lower Precision.
+This can be seen in Table \ref{tab:fulleventresult}.
 Nevertheless, the start and end time can be predicted more accurately by our pipeline, with mean average errors of over an hour less than for the pipeline of \citeA{nguyen}.
 Not surprisingly, the prediction of start times is more accurate in general than for the end times, since the presence of a shock in some events tends to indicate the start time more clearly.